Harveyhase68/scoriet/README.md

 Scoriet delivers a PHP sample template, be kind, this was not my best work, I wanted to deliver a class/master/datapresentation PHP framework, with savvy a PHP framework, but time was against me... sorry, so I deliver a CRUD but with bootstrap css framework.
 Not a single class in it

 CRUD framework with bootstrap and jQuery new upload, try it, with PHP 7.2+, table with search, column sort, pagination, image support, printing and more!

+ALL SETUP FILES ARE FROM NOW ON DOWNLOADABLE FROM www.scoriet.com